Gordon999/Pi-MP3_Player/README.md

     Don't be tempted to press any screen buttons if using the rotary encoders, this will confuse the code !!
     Don't set rotary = 0 if you have the rotarys connected.

-Note tested on a Pi5 with bookworm but not with the PI 7" screens.

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD, but will work on other monitors.
 Playing .mp3, .flac, .wav, .dsf, .m4a tracks from USB sticks (or HDD) under /media/pi/usb_stick_name/artist name/album_name/tracks.